bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- heavy intensity rainmist
+- mistlight rain
-- 95% humidity
+- 97% humidity
-- 12 mph wind
+- 18 mph wind

-7 inches of rain in the past 24 hours
+7.2 inches of rain in the past 24 hours

 ## Temperature Comparison